sungnga/react-revents/README.md

   - When mapping through each docSnapshot, we want to call the dataFromSnapshot() function and pass in docSnapshot as an argument
     - `console.log(snapshot.docs.map((docSnapshot) => dataFromSnapshot(docSnapshot)))`
   - Now the data we get back should include an id property with the document id
-- Next is we want to convert Firestore timestap date into Javascript date
+- Next is we want to convert Firestore timestamp date into Javascript date
 - Back in firestoreService.js file and inside the dataFromSnapshot() function:
   - We want to check to see the type of object we get back inside the data.
 So we're going to loop over all the properties inside the snapshot data.
 If a property of the data object is a Firestore Timestamp, then we want to convert it into a Javascript date object
   - The date property of data object that we get back from snapshot comes with a handful of methods, and one of those methods is .toDate().
 This method will convert the timestamp into Javascript date